How to Evaluate Lease Extensions

 We independently research the identity of these collocators (many of whom are already in our database) to assess their use of the site.
 We evaluate the equipment and antennas on the cell site to figure out how much revenue the tower company is making from the operation of the tower.

-6. Reviewing Comparable Data for Other Lease Expirations
+6. Reviewing Comparable Data For Other Lease Expirations

-7. Recommending Counter-Offers
+7. Recommending Counter-offers

-8. Evaluating Leases as a Whole
+8. Evaluating Leases As A Whole

 9. Providing Appropriate Documentation

 We support our clients throughout the entire negotiation process and provide them with all the documentation they need to sufficiently value their cellular assets, in addition to successfully completing lease negotiations.
-We do want to caution our clients that when they request additional compensation, it’s likely that tower companies will first threaten to remove the tower and rebuild it elsewhere.
+We do want to caution our clients that when they request additional compensation – it’s likely that tower companies will first threaten to remove the tower and rebuild it elsewhere.
 They will provide their own comparable data about what the “average” lease rate is for the subject area.
 They will play hardball and get angry.
 This is when you have to know when to stand firm and when to bend – and we are there as your trusted advisor to make sure you know when those times are.

-Unless you have the information we have and access to the experts and tower data we do, it is impossible for you to know whether you have left money on the table when you think you have their highest offer.
+Unless you have the information that we have, and access to the experts and tower data that we do, it is impossible for you to know whether you have left money on the table when you think you have their highest offer.
 Even worse, you don’t want the tower company to move the tower because you asked for too much money.
 We get calls from people who waited too long to ask for our assistance; once the tower company notifies them that they are terminating their lease and moving to another property, there is little we can do.
 Let our expertise and experience guide you through this harrowing process and get the most for your expiring lease.

 Please contact us to submit your information.